 We start with the main principles of content marketing – a definition of content marketing.
 Content marketing is the creation and sharing of content in different formats such as videos, blogs, and social media posts, to build interest in a product or service.

 It is becoming increasingly important for marketers to understand content marketing and to know how to use it effectively.
 The rise of ad blockers, algorithms, private social, and many other factors is increasingly limiting our ability to reach consumers.
-However, content marketing cuts through these barriers, because it is centered on creating written and visual assets that have a genuine and intrinsic value to people that are genuinely interested in your product and services.
+However, content marketing cuts through these barriers, because it is centred on creating written and visual assets that have a genuine and intrinsic value to people that are genuinely interested in your product and services.

 Purpose of content marketing

 The purpose of content marketing is to drive both inbound customer engagement and organic searches (using search engine optimization, or SEO) from a defined audience, which can then be nurtured to convert into valuable customers.
 Content is strategically created or curated, and distributed in key locations across the internet to attract customers to your website.